About Caroline

 Where It All Started

 I’ve been creating art for as long as I can remember.
 Over the years, I’ve explored a wide range of media, from oil and watercolor, to sculpture and collage to large-scale acrylic work.
-Even during busy stretches and a full-time career, painting remains a constant thread.
-It’s evolved over time, but it’s never left.
+Even during busy stretches in my life and a full-time career, painting remains a constant thread.

 Process & Materials